In this column I’ll continue my investigation of the ideal Web team, which consists of three sub-teams:

-This, in turn, caused client-side programmers to apply for higher status jobs as soon as possible, which resulted in a knowledge drain because ex-CSPs didn’t want to be associated with low status browser fiddling any more.
+This, in turn, caused client-side programmers to apply for higher status jobs as soon as possible, which resulted in a knowledge drain because ex-CSPs didn’t want to be associated with low-status browser fiddling any more.
 Their successors had to start all over solving browser compatibility problems.

-Ironically, the largest increase in status of client-side programmers was caused by the Browser Wars.
+Ironically, the largest increase in the status of client-side programmers was caused by the Browser Wars.
 When people became aware that there were differences between Netscape and Explorer, they loudly clamored for skilled professionals to solve these problems.
 Hence client-side programmers were taken more seriously and became full team members.

 The ideal Web team

-So the ideal Web team consists of a maximum of seven people, all specialists in their own field, who are willing to listen to each other, to defer to each other’s judgment, and to communicate important or even not so important information immediately upon receiving it.
+So the ideal Web team consists of a maximum of seven people, all specialists in their own field, who are willing to listen to each other, to defer to each other’s judgment, and to communicate importantly or even not so important information immediately upon receiving it.

 Of course, having an ideal Web team is no guarantee that you will create an ideal site.
-For that you’ll need a few more things, like an ideal client.
+For that, you’ll need a few more things, like an ideal client.
 But that subject will have to wait until a future column.